moorepants/eng122/content/pages/syllabus.rst

 responsibility and integrity and read the UC Davis `code of academic conduct
 <http://sja.ucdavis.edu/cac.html>`_.

-Feel free to discuss homework and project assignments and work on them together, but each student must turn in a *unique* solution and presentation of the work.
+Feel free to discuss homework assignments and work on them together, but each student must turn in a *unique* solution and presentation of the work.
 Keep in mind that actually doing all of the homework yourself is critical for learning and passing the course.

+You may discuss your projects with others but the presented text, code, figures, and other materials in the reports must be created solely by yourself.

 Textbook
 ========